markusressel/xs1-api-client/README.rst

 Usage
 -----

-| For a basic example have a look at the ``example.py`` file.
+For a basic example have a look at the ``example.py`` file.
-| If you need more info have a look at the documentation which should
+If you need more info have a look at the `documentation <http://xs1-api-client.readthedocs.io/>`_ at which should help.
-  help.

 License
 =======